Click chart to enlarge

 Instead of discussing translation preferences, this pastor reminded them that the most important focus should be learning God’s Word and doing it.
 That was the top priority of Ezra’s life.
 As a scribe, he studied the Law, obeyed it, and taught it to the Israelites (Ezra 7:10).
 For example, God commanded His people not to intermarry with neighboring nations who served pagan gods (Ezra 9:1-2).
 Ezra confessed the nation’s sin to God (9:10-12) and corrected the people, who then repented (Ezra 10:10-12).

 Let’s follow Ezra’s example by seeking the Word of God and translating it into life.
-(Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+(Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 When we take time to read God's Word,